phetsims/qa/doc/qa-book.md

   4. Follow the directions in the console to download a copy of the recording.
   5. View the recording in the Events: Playback wrapper and make sure your actions were recorded accurately.
   6. If a previous recording wrapper exists and is provided, make a recording in that wrapper and test with the current playback method.
+  7. If this sim is outfitted with alternative input (such as keyboard navigation), then also test that to make sure that those input events work as well.

 #### Metacog Recording Testing